The global pandemic and ensuing lockdown has changed not just the way we live, but also how we cook and eat.

 Then there are two-ingredient banana and oatmeal bites (baked with exactly what it says on the tin), three-ingredient peanut butter cookies (no flour required), four-ingredient chocolate mousse (using Greek yogurt for a silky-smooth texture) and so on!
 The possibilities truly are as endless as they are deliciously-ingenious!

 View this post on Instagram

-No-cook DARK CHOCOLATE MOUSSE whipped up with just a few simple ingredients including homemade Greek Yogurt!
-Follow the link in my bio (or view my stories) for the recipe and plenty of other tips, tricks and inspiration to keep your spirits up and your kitchen busy in lockdown! #CookingInTheTimeofCorona #KitchenInspirationonTheFoodieDiaries
+NO-COOK DARK CHOCOLATE MOUSSE whipped up with just a few simple ingredients including homemade Greek Yogurt!
+Follow the link in my bio (or view my stories) for the recipe and plenty of other tips, tricks and inspiration to keep your spirits up and your kitchen busier than ever! #CookingInTheTimeofCorona #KitchenInspirationonTheFoodieDiaries

 There’s nothing which makes me happier than hearing back from you!
 Please do comment below on how the recipe turns out if you try it at home.
 And of course, do tag me @the_foodiediaries , as I love seeing your pictures!